A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA

 The essential feature of our semi-coherent method is that the inner product frequency integral is split into $N$ segments with boundaries in frequency $f_0<f_1<\ldots<f_N$ and where $f_0=f_{\rm min}$ and $f_N=f_{\rm max}$.
 The inner product in the $n^{\rm th}$ segment is denoted using square brackets and is defined as

 The superscript capital $N$ denotes the (fixed) number of segments used while the (variable) subscript index $n=0,1,\ldots,N-1$ labels a specific segment.
-These segmented inner products can be used to define a semi-coherent generalisation of the overlap between two signals.
-Instead of just maximising over the overall waveform phase (as was done in Eq.~\ref{eqn:overlap}), the semi-coherent overlap maximises over the phase in each segment independently; no attempt is made to enforce any type of smoothness or phase continuity across the segment boundaries.
+These segmented inner products can be used to define a semi-coherent generalization of the overlap between two signals.
+Instead of just maximizing over the overall waveform phase (as was done in Eq.~\ref{eqn:overlap}), the semi-coherent overlap maximizes over the phase in each segment independently; no attempt is made to enforce any type of smoothness or phase continuity across the segment boundaries.
 The semi-coherent overlap is defined as

+For an intuitive representation of the semi-coherent phase maximized overlap, see Fig. 1 of Ref.~\cite{Bandopadhyay:2023}.
 By analogy with Eq.~\ref{eqn:LogL_coherent}, one can also define a semi-coherent version of the log-likelihood function using the segmented inner products;

 This quantity is maximized with respect to the phase $\phi_n$ in each segment, this is simpler than attempting to marginalize out the phase.
-Therefore, the semi-coherent log-likelihood $\log \hat{L}_N(d,\theta)$ is a function of all the source parameters $\theta$ except the phase; see Ref.~\cite{Bandopadhyay:2023} for a detailed discussion.
+Therefore, the semi-coherent log-likelihood $\log \hat{L}_N(d,\theta)$ is a function of all the source parameters $\theta$ except the phase.

 Our search will maximise a semi-coherent matched-filter statistic.
 In this paper we use the semi-coherent search statistic proposed in Ref.~\cite{Chua:2017}, which is the natural semi-coherent generalization of the coherent matched filter in Eq.~\ref{eqn:SNR_mf}: